 Research

 At the Freedom of Form Foundation, we embrace the broad diversity of identities that people hold.
-We are especially passionate about research into making morphological freedom possible for those who want to become their fursona, or who have a non-human species identity.
-Our research is primarily aimed at addressing important, long-term needs in the biotechnology sector that are being overlooked by larger companies and impatient investors.
+We are especially passionate about research into making morphological freedom possible for those with anthropomorphic, non-human forms.

 Results and projects